judoscale/autoscale-example-app/README.md

 Once deployed, just open the app in a browser and follow the instructions.

+_Note that if you're going to make code changes (such as installing a Judoscale gem), you'll want to follow the instructions below._

 ## How do I make changes?

 If you only want to make _configuration changes_ to your deployment, you can use the deploy buttons here without creating your own repo.
 Just tweak the environment variables in Heroku or Render.